The storm soothed

 Join Us

-Having finished the enunciation of the parables, Jesus suggests to him: "Let's go to the other shore!" and he is so exhausted that he falls asleep in the stern, on a pillow.
-This deep sleep is not only a sign of great weariness, but it is also an expression of the peaceful trust that the Son has in the Father and in his will, a trust that is manifested even more in the moment in which, awakened by the disciples by the impetuous wind who is stirring the waters and threatens to overturn the boat, Jesus turns to the wind and the sea to appease them.
-Here the amazement of the disciples emerges, which makes them exclaim: "Who then is this, whom even the wind and the sea obey?".
+Having finished the enunciation of the parables, Jesus suggests to him: “Let's go to the other shore!” and he is so exhausted that he falls asleep in the stern, on a pillow.
+This deep sleep is not only a sign of great weariness, but it is also an expression of the peaceful trust that the Son has in the Father and in his will.
+This trust that is manifested even more at the moment in which, awakened by the disciples by the impetuous wind who is stirring the waters and threatens to overturn the boat.
+Jesus then turns to the wind and the sea to appease them.
+Here the amazement of the disciples emerges, which makes them exclaim: “Who then is this, whom even the wind and the sea obey?”.

 The emphasis proposed by the text is relevant: “He was standing in the stern, asleep on a pillow”; it is a peculiarity of the Gospel of Mark to report these smallest details, and it is the only time that the Gospel speaks of the sleep of Jesus: but how, in the midst of such a storm, with the boat covered by the waves, sleeps peacefully?
 And this is what amazes his apostles.